jochasinga/gevent-intro/README.md

 ```

-"Behold..." is printed right after "Start".
+"Behold..." is (likely) printed right after "Start".
 This is because threads `t1`, `t2` and `t3` are spawned "out" of the main program.
 You can simply think of them as another separate programs.
 Then, each thread prints out its result depending on who finishes first.
 You will find that some (if not all) threads will be unhappy due to its obtaining an unexpected value.
 This is the result of each thread messing with the global variable behind each other's back.
 Imagine the global variable `val` standing for a critical counter variable counting threads' operations, or a case of block of [heap memory](http://gribblelab.org/CBootcamp/7_Memory_Stack_vs_Heap.html "stack vs heap") accessed by those threads.
 The latter case is probably one of the issues why threading in memory-allocable languages like C/C++, which allow interactions with heap memories, is very complex to maintain and debug.
 This shared memory problem introduces a concept of [lock or mutex](https://msdn.microsoft.com/en-us/magazine/cc163744.aspx "thread locks"), which is simply a mechanism to prevent another thread from accessing a shared memory when a thread hasn't done its business yet.

 ###The Curious Case of Node.js###
 You have probably heard of [Node.js](http://nodejs.org/ "Node.js") (If not, that's too bad for you).
 Node gets rid of the concept of thread entirely by running an event loop on a single thread polling for events thus creating an illusion of parallelism through concurrency (and probably made "async" and "real-time" mainstream).
 For network I/O applications, which do not require intensive CPU's task force, it's proven highly efficient.